Latest update

 The greatest needs impacting children living in poverty in El Salvador

-children under 14 years experience violent discipline at home
+children under 14 years old experience violent discipline at home

-El Salvador also faces a pervasive threat from gangs.
-While gang-related crime has dropped in recent years, violence is a daily reality for many, and the country has one of the highest homicide rates in the world.
+El Salvador also faces a pervasive threat from gangs, with children and youth especially vulnerable to coercion and threats.
+Though gang-related crime and homicide rates have dropped in recent years, violence is a daily reality for many.
 This is a major factor, along with ongoing drought and high unemployment, in so many locals fleeing their homes and heading for the US border.

 President Nayib Bukele was elected in early 2019 in a strong protest vote against the major parties; the political outsider and former mayor ran on a platform of tackling corruption and swept to power.
-But the Congress is dominated by traditional party members and it remains to be seen how effective President Bukele’s calls for change will be.
+His crackdown on gang violence has been controversial, as it has led to a sharp decline in El Salvador's homicide rate but has meant human rights infringements for many locals.
+Despite this, there is still widespread support for President Bukele as people are desperate for safer streets.

-Up to one in three Salvadorans lives in poverty, with about 8.5 per cent of citizens living in extreme poverty, according to the World Bank.
-Malnutrition is a threat for many children, especially in rural areas where so many families rely on agriculture for their income.
-Drought has led to widespread crop failures and tropical storms and hurricanes have also caused widespread damage.
+A good education and adequate nutrition are crucial to securing healthy futures for children.
+Yet two-thirds of youth do not complete high school and malnutrition is a threat for many children, especially in rural areas where so many families rely on agriculture for their income.
+Drought has led to crop failures and tropical storms and hurricanes have also caused widespread damage.

-Yet local churches across the country are at work, meeting the holistic needs of children of their communities and sharing the love and hope of Jesus.
+Yet local churches across the country are at work, protecting vulnerable children, meeting their holistic needs, and sharing the love and hope of Jesus.

 READ MOREkeyboard_arrow_down READ LESSkeyboard_arrow_up